zhinst/laboneq-applications/examples/guide-building-blocks.md

 * `if cal_traces:`: An ordinary Python `if` statement.
 It allows the calibration traces to be omitted if requested by the parameters.

 * `dsl.section`: This creates a new section in the experiment.
-Here it's purpose is just to create some nice structure in the produced experiment.
+Sections are important to create timing-consistent and reproducible behavior.

 ```{code-cell} ipython3
 qop = TunableTransmonOperations()